 \subsection{Experiments}

-We conduct a comprehensive empirical evaluation to demonstrate the effectiveness of our framework against strong baselines and to assess the impact of its core components through detailed ablations.
-We first outline our experimental setup (\Cref{subsubsec:exp_setup}) and then present and discuss the results (\Cref{subsubsec:exp_results}).
+We conduct a comprehensive empirical evaluation to demonstrate the effectiveness of our framework against strong baselines and assess the impact of its core components through detailed ablations.
+We first describe our experimental setup (\Cref{subsubsec:exp_setup}) and then present and discuss the results (\Cref{subsubsec:exp_results}).